scratch-getdata/scratch-getdata-server/.github/ISSUE_TEMPLATE/security-issue-for-stable-channels.md

 ---
-name: Security issue
+name: Security issue for stable channels
 about: This is for notifying @kokofixcomputers and maintainers please do not provide any details here
 title: ''
-labels: security issue
+labels: ''
-assignees: TimMcCool, kokofixcomputers
+assignees: kokofixcomputers

 ---